Applying for international protection

 Processing the application

-If the application is admissible, the Ministry of Foreign and European Affairs (MAEE) will process the in-depth interview.
+If the application is admissible, the Ministry will examine the merits of the application.

 After the review of the application, the refugee status or subsidiary protection status may be granted or the application may be rejected.